-What are mental leaps all about?
+What are mental leaps

-Where does the theory come from?
+Where does the theory come from

-What is the theory’s main idea?
+What is the theory’s main idea

-The flaws of the idea of mental leaps
+Why do many parents like the idea of mental leaps

 All of us look for patterns to bring structure in a chaotic world – humans are pattern-seeking story-telling animals, goes the saying.
 New parents, especially, face a lot of uncertainty, and if their little one is going through a tough time, they want answers that can give them an explanation — for example, if a child has a fever, they must be teething.
 The idea of mental leaps following a fixed schedule gives them predictable and acceptable explanations of their baby’s mind-throbbing behaviors that science or your local doctor might otherwise can’t explain.
 But do brains really grow this way?